lamhq/tech-notes/pages/devops/aws/networking/vpc/connectivity/vpc-to-on-premises.md

 ## AWS Site-to-Site VPN

+![](https://docs.aws.amazon.com/images/whitepapers/latest/aws-vpc-connectivity-options/images/aws-managed-vpn.png)

 AWS Virtual Private Network allows to connect a VPC to an on-premises network via a secure connection that goes over the public Internet.

-You create a VPN connection by configuring a **Virtual Private Gateway** or **Transit Gateway** on the AWS side.
-Then configuring your on-premises router called **Customer gateway** to build an encrypted VPN tunnel.

-![](https://docs.aws.amazon.com/images/whitepapers/latest/aws-vpc-connectivity-options/images/aws-managed-vpn.png)

 It lets you reuse existing VPN equipment and processes and also use existing internet connections.